shrushtiimehta/neuro-san-studio/docs/examples/banking_ops.md

 # Banking Operations & Compliance Assistant

-The **Banking Operations & Compliance Assistant** is a hierarchically organized multi-agent system that simulates a full-spectrum banking support framework, covering areas such as account servicing, fraud detection, credit underwriting, wealth management, and investment advisory.
-It leverages specialized agents to perform domain-specific tasks, enabling coordinated, context-aware outputs across diverse financial operations.
+The **Banking Operations & Compliance Assistant** is a hierarchically organized multi-agent system that simulates a full-spectrum banking support framework across account servicing, fraud detection, credit underwriting, wealth management, and investment advisory.
+The system currently operates in demo mode and can be grounded in real data and systems as needed.

 ---